ess-dmsc-dram/documents/mantid/instrument-discussions/bifrost.md

 - detector safety system: bragg peak too strong -> detector will ramp down voltage -> disables detector
   - mask detectors
   - notify user in NICOS?

+- worst case 1e6 counts/s, mostly 10x
+  - might actually be 1e7 before calibration in early hot commissioning (might use attenuator)

+- will look into what is needed as toolbox for alignment and calibration